iCliniq Logo

 Hello doctor,

 I am 32 years old.
-I am suffering from stress chest pain for the past one year.
-2D echo and ECG(Electrocardiogram) are also normal.
-Is it related to heart or GERD (Gastro - esophageal reflux disease) or chest wall?
+I have been suffering from stress chest pain for the past year.
+2D echo and ECG (electrocardiogram) are also normal.
+Is it related to the heart, GERD (gastroesophageal reflux disease), or the chest wall?
 I am taking Cita-S 10 mg and Pantosec.
+Please help.

 Hello,